-The small town of Kruja (or Krujë when in a sentence with a preposition as in "to”, “in” or “from” Kruja) is located 32 kilometres northwest of Tirana at the foot of sheer Mount Krujë (Mali i Krujës), at an altitude of 560 metres with a population of around 16,000.
-Krujë's old bazaar is well preserved, but now houses mainly souvenir shops where traditional Albanian costumes, musical instruments, old books and memorabilia of the Communist days can be bought.
-With its cobbled streets and little mosques it is a very photogenic place.
+The small town of Kruja (or Krujë in a sentence with a preposition like “to”, “in” or “from” Kruja) is located 32 kilometres northwest of Tirana at the foot of sheer Mount Kruja (Mali i Krujës), at an altitude of 560 metres with a population of around 16,000.
+Kruja’s old bazaar is well preserved, but now houses mainly souvenir shops where traditional Albanian costumes, musical instruments, old books and memorabilia of the Communist days are for sale.
+With its cobbled streets and little mosques, it is a very photogenic place.

-George Kastrioti (Gjergj Kastriot), born in 1405, was the son of a local ruler who was taken hostage with his two brothers by the Ottoman Sultan Bayezid I, to ensure obedience by their father who had opposed him.
-The boy converted to Islam, attended military school and led many battles to victory.
+George Kastrioti (Gjergj Kastriot), born in 1405, was the son of a local ruler.
+He was taken hostage with his two brothers by the Ottoman Sultan Bayezid I, to ensure obedience by their father who had opposed him.
+The boy converted to Islam, attended military school, and led many battles to victory.
 He obtained the title “İskender Bey”, meaning “Lord Alexander”, in Albanian “Skënderbeu”.
-In 1443, during a battle against the Hungarians, he switched sides with 300 of his men and trekked to his native Krujë.
+In 1443, during a battle against the Hungarians, he switched sides with 300 of his men and trekked to his native Kruja.
 He captured its castle, converted to Christianity, raised the double-headed eagle flag and fought for many years against the Turks, winning 13 battles, until his death in 1466.
-Krujë eventually fell in 1478 and a year later Albania was part of the Ottoman Empire.
+Kruja eventually fell in 1478, and a year later Albania was part of the Ottoman Empire.

-The citadel or castle of Skanderbeg is built on an isolated spur of the limestone mountain-wall of the Krujë range, and has spectacular views of the surrounding region.
-The site is still inhabited and home to a large museum dedicated to Albania’s national hero; it was designed by Enver Hoxha’s daughter and son-in-law and displays paintings and replicas of armour; Skanderbeg’s original helmet and sword are kept in a museum in Vienna.
+The citadel or castle of Skanderbeg is built on an isolated spur of the limestone mountain-wall of the Kruja range and has spectacular views of the surrounding region.
+The site is still inhabited and home to a large museum dedicated to Albania’s national hero.
+Designed by Pranvera Hoxha, Enver Hoxha’s daughter, and Pirro Vaso, his son-in-law, the Skanderbeg Museum displays paintings and replicas of armour.
+However, Skanderbeg’s original helmet and sword are in a museum in Vienna.
 On the edge of the spur is the Dolma Teqe, a place of worship for the Bektashi branch of Islam built in 1789.
-Bektashism is considered to have blended a number of Shi’a and Sufi concepts, although the order contains rituals and doctrines that are distinct unto itself.
-The veneration of Imam Ali is central to Bektashi faith and a portrait of him is prominently displayed in the main room.
-Another small “tekke”, the Teqja e Baba Maksurit, is just outside the citadel of Krujë along the path leading into town.
-Along the same path is also a "hamam", an Ottoman bath house.
-The citadel of Krujë also includes a beautifully restored 19th Century house of an affluent Albanian family during the Ottoman epoch that now serves as the Ethnographic Museum.
-Its rooms are wonderfully preserved with original furniture, fittings and weapons hanging on the walls giving a good impression of life in those days.
+Bektashism is considered to have blended several Shi’a and Sufi concepts, although the order contains rituals and doctrines that are distinct unto itself.
+The devotion of Imam Ali is central to Bektashi faith, and a portrait of him is prominently displayed in the main room.
+Another small “tekke”, the Teqja e Baba Maksurit, is just outside the citadel of Kruja along the path leading into town.
+A “hammam”, an Ottoman bathhouse is along the same path.
+The Kruja citadel also includes the beautifully restored 19th Century house of an affluent Albanian family during the Ottoman epoch that now serves as the Ethnographic Museum.
+Its rooms are wonderfully preserved, with original furniture, fittings, and weapons hanging on the walls, giving a good impression of life in those days.